macsimbodnar/emu/README.md

 * [Rockwell Datasheet](http://archive.6502.org/datasheets/rockwell_r650x_r651x.pdf) with opcode matrix

-* [Document](http://www.zimmers.net/anonftp/pub/cbm/documents/chipdata/64doc) used for timing in the cycle-precise version.
+* [Document](http://www.zimmers.net/anonftp/pub/cbm/documents/chipdata/64doc) used for **timing** in the cycle-precise version.
 It is about 6510 but the instructions set should be the same as the 6502

+* Nice [Instruction timing](http://nparker.llx.com/a2/opcodes.html#chart) description and more info

 ## License